TritonDataCenter/triton-prometheus/README.md

 Like most Triton core VM services, a config-agent is used to gather some config data.
 Unlike many Triton core services, this VM uses an additional config processing step to create the final prometheus config.
-At the time of writing this is to allow handling an optional "cmon_url" config var for which the fallback default requires some processing (querying CNS for the appropriate DNS zone).
+At the time of writing this is to allow handling an optional "cmon_domain" config var for which the fallback default requires some processing (querying CNS for the appropriate DNS zone).
 The process is: